jmjatlanta/bitshares-core-wiki/BUILD_WIN32.md

 By default, this will put OpenSSL in your C:\Program Files\OpenSSL directory.

 ## Boost ##
 **Note** Boost version 1.70 and above is currently incompatible with BitShares.
-Use Boost versions 1.69 and below.
+Use Boost versions between 1.58 and 1.69.

 Return to your C:\Development\cpp directory ("cd .." should get you there), then clone and compile the boost library by typing the following commands:
 ```